 “If you will need disability-related accommodations in order to participate in this program/event, please contact (name, host department) at (phone number, e-mail).
 Early requests are strongly encouraged to allow sufficient time to meet your access needs.”

 If you are using the built-in audiovisual equipment in a classroom: Access codes are no longer needed.
 For rooms with a resident computer, you only need to log into the computer with your NETID and ICS Password (should be the same as your AD Password).
 You must log out of the computer at the end of your event or you run the risk of having your account compromised.
 If you have a room which requires a laptop, connect your device using the cables in the room.
 For questions or further assistance, call Technology Services at (217) 244-7000, email email@example.com, or visit their website.

 Equipment (such as additional tables and chairs, stages, etc.) or any other setup not typical of the space reserved may be reserved through Facilities and Services Public Functions by calling 217-333-1490.
 Fees may apply.

 Groups are responsible for restoring the classroom space to its original condition upon the conclusion of the event.
 Should the event generate a significant amount of trash onsite, the group should contact Facilities and Services Public Functions at 217-333-1490 to make special arrangements for waste removal.
 Fees may apply.
 The group will be responsible for all charges associated with the cleanup or damages to University property.

-Special policies and guidelines apply for Foellinger Auditorium, Lincoln Hall Theater, and Gregory Hall 112.
+Special policies and guidelines apply for Foellinger Auditorium, Lincoln Hall Theater, Campus Instructional Facility and Gregory Hall 112.

-Contact Facility Management and Scheduling within the Office of the Registrar with any questions.
+Contact Facility Scheduling and Logistics within the Office of the Chancellor with any questions.